 Can League of Legends Run on Intel HD Graphics?
 Testing the Game on iGPU – Intel HD 630

 We know that the game runs perfectly well on mid-to-high end dedicated graphics cards more than a decade old.

 But the question is, how well does it work on MODERN graphics cards and particularly on an integrated graphics card?

 I tested the game on my Intel HD 630 on an Intel Core i7-7700HQ 4c/8t CPU.
 This would allow us to establish a good baseline for potential GPU that you can look into.

 The results were astonishing to say the least.
 The game runs perfectly fine at high graphics, FHD and can maintain frame rates beyond 60 FPS

 I even tested the game on QHD+ and 4k Resolution.
 Here are the results:

 Very High – FHD > 60 FPS

 Note that for some reasons my FPS while playing on the Integrated GPU was capped at 60 FPS even when I had the v-sync off and the frame limited set to uncapped.

 I believe Intel HD 630 is more than just capable of maintaining 60 FPS at FHD resolution.

 Very High – QHD+ ~ 50 FPS

 At QHD+ resolution of 2560×1600, the game could still maintain above 50 FPS at average on very high settings:

 Very High – 4K ~ 30 FPS

 At 4K and very high settings, the game did not maintain quite the sufficient frame rate for my taste.

 The game could maintain 60 FPS and 4k IF you adjust the graphics settings to medium or low.

 Hence, it has safely established that League of Legends can even work on a potato gaming PC having nothing more than an integrated graphics card.

 Benchmarking Recommended and Current Gen GPUs

-Benchmarking should help you further make sense of the best GPUs for League of Legends PC Build.
+Benchmarking should help you further make sense of the GPUs for LoL.